 What she doesn’t realize is just how important that warm-up is.

 You see all day she has sat at her desk, doing some walking around helps keep her from getting super stiff, then she sat in the car and now she’s just going to jump into class.
 She might be okay for a little while doing this and depending on the movements she might not hurt something.
 From her daily activities, her hips are tight, upper back and shoulders are not loose, and her hamstrings are now disengaged from all the sitting.
 In essence, she’s a time bomb waiting for something to happen, she could strain her low back from her tight hips and disengaged hamstrings or she could hurt any part of her shoulder over compensating for her tight upper back.

 The warm-up is designed to:

-- Get your blood moving, usually on an Airbike, Rower or a easy run.
+- Get your blood moving, usually on an Assault bike, rower, or with an easy run.

 - Next, we’ll start on the stretching/moving muscle groups we’re using today, i.e. hamstrings and glutes for squats and deadlifts, or shoulders and upper back for pull-ups and overhead squats.